Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Introduction

-To cope with the first two problems, we draw inspiration from the efficiency of polynomial trajectories optimization and differential flatness in motion planning for car-like robots\cite{hzctits,hzcnmi}, proposing a new trajectory representation for tractor-trailer robots.
-We model the spatio-temporal trajectory optimization problem of tractor-trailer robots in continuous space, thus eliminating the discretization of the motion process and substantially improving the efficiency of the optimization.
+To cope with the first two problems, we draw inspiration from the efficiency of polynomial trajectories optimization and differential flatness\cite{mellinger2011minimum} in motion planning for car-like robots\cite{hzctits,hzcnmi}, proposing a new trajectory representation for tractor-trailer robots.
+We model the spatial-temporal trajectory optimization problem of tractor-trailer robots in continuous space, thus eliminating the discretization of the motion process and substantially improving the efficiency of the optimization.
+Benefiting from differential flatness\cite{mellinger2011minimum}, we can explicitly derive higher-order states of the robot and reduce the dimensionality of the optimization variables.
 However, the singularity of differential flatness brought about by kinematics of the tractor may lead to a decrease in the optimization success rate and smoothness of the trajectory, which may make trajectory tracking difficult.
 Thus, in this work, we introduce \textit{slackened arc length} to eliminate this singularity, improving the success rate of optimization.
 In addition, this approach makes the feasibility constraints easier to satisfy, leading to a further enhancement in efficiency.